Let me be real with you for a minute: I’m so far behind in my Netgalley reviews.

 Not to make excuses for myself, but I’m going to make excuses for myself: The last quarter of 2017 just got away from me.

 It’s as if everyone in my family has birthdays and anniversaries in the same three months of the year, except for maybe four people – and that is not an exaggeration at all.
 I didn’t help matters by getting married in October.
 Stupid wedding.
 Then there’s Halloween and Thanksgiving and Christmas…

 I had almost no time to read, and when I did, I was so stressed out I couldn’t do much more than drool as I watched Live PD back to back.
 Goddamn that Dan Abrams and those tight cashmere sweaters!

 Anyhooters, here we are now…It’s March!
 WHAT!?
 January took eleventy years to get through and now it’s suddenly March?
 I was going to go on a diet and everything.
 LOL yeah, right.

-I’m starting to feel the pressure of all those unreads ARCs.
+I’m starting to feel the pressure of all those unread ARCs.
 And my trigger finger keeps requesting more, bringing my stats down and it’s not a bookish good look for me.
-I need to really buckle down and get ‘er done, so I’m going to be overly ambitious and announce I’m going to get 5 book off my list this month!
+I need to really buckle down and get ‘er done, so I’m going to be overly ambitious and announce I’m going to get 5 books off my list this month!

 ..Also, I really need to stop requesting things from the library.
 What is wrong with me?